Child characteristics

 Diagnosis

-This refers to any medical or speech and language diagnosis for the child or young person.
-The child’s diagnoses filters expectations and choices for some members of the team about access to services, system selection, access methods and even vocabulary organization.
+This refers to any medical or speech and language diagnosis the child or young person may have.
+I‑ASC research suggests that a child’s diagnosis can shape expectations about them.
+This can influence decisions about access to services, the type of system chosen, how it is accessed, and how vocabulary is organised.

 Expectations and aspirations

 This describes the child’s future journey with AAC.
-It includes predicted needs, and goals for AAC, hopes, and expectations.
-Findings suggest that the child’s expected future pathway shaped decisions for the current recommendation.
+It includes likely needs, goals for AAC, hopes, and aspirations.
+I-asc research findings suggest that expectations about the future can influence decisions about the support recommended now

 Linguistic level

-This described the child or young person’s existing level of language, literacy and graphic symbol knowledge.
-Findings suggest that often insufficient detail is provided at the time of a communication aid assessment to accurately describe the child’s current receptive and expressive language abilities.
+This refers to the child or young person’s current language skills, including their understanding and use of language, literacy and knowledge of graphic symbols.
+I-ASC findings suggest that there is often not enough detail at the time of assessment to clearly describe what the child understands and how they express themselves.

 Motor abilities and operational competence